smartholdem/api-doc/source/includes/_examples.md

 The example does not pretend to the quality of the code, it is intended for a basic understanding of receiving payments.
 </aside>

+## Send Tx

+A simple PHP example of sending transactions.